bathompso/BINOCS/README.md

 Dependencies
 ------------

-Running the included python programs will require Python 2.7 or above, as well as numpy.
+Running the included python programs will require Python 2.7 or above, as well as NumPy.

 The binaryfit python routines are parallelized in order to run in a reasonable amount of time.
-Before running any of these routines, please make sure to install the python modules [ParallelPython](http://parallelpython.com) and [PyOpenCL](http://mathema.tician.de/software/pyopencl/)
+Before running any of these routines, please make sure to install the python module [PyOpenCL](http://mathema.tician.de/software/pyopencl/)

 Component Codes
 ---------------